Universal-Code-Modules/universal/README.md

 ## Diagnostics

-I would like to use Clinic.js [Clinic.js](https://clinicjs.org/) for diagnostics, but we may set other systems in parrallel.
+I would like to use [Clinic.js](https://clinicjs.org/) for diagnostics, but we may set other systems in parrallel.
 To use it, you should install it globally with npm install -g clinic and then run it with clinic doctor command.
+[Read more](https://clinicjs.org/documentation/) and check [examples](https://github.com/clinicjs/node-clinic-doctor-examples).

 ```
 npm install -g clinic